zym-lang/zym-js/README.md

 └── package.json
 ```

-## Status
+## Compatibility

-`0.3.0` is the current release.
+- **Same VM as native Zym.** The bundled `zym_core` is the language itself, not a reimplementation, so semantics and bytecode match the CLI and any C embedding of the same version.

-- Bytecode is portable between builds of `0.3.0`.
-The format changed since `0.2.0`, so artifacts from earlier versions do not load — recompile from source.
+- **Bytecode is portable between builds of a given version**, and the format is versioned: an artifact from a different major format is rejected rather than misread.
+Recompile from source when moving across versions.
-- The native signature grammar includes the variadic-fallback form; scripts authored against it will not compile on `0.2.0`.
+- **Everything is synchronous.** There is no async surface, and no JS runs while a script does — except a preemption handler, which is the one place the host gets a turn mid-execution.
+See [Sandboxing](./doc.md#sandboxing).
-- Preemption is exposed from JS as of this release; see [Sandboxing](./doc.md#sandboxing).
-Everything is synchronous — there is no async surface, and no JS runs while a script does except a preemption handler.
+- **No special headers or flags.** No `SharedArrayBuffer`, no cross-origin isolation, no threads.
+It runs wherever plain wasm runs.

 ## License